jakobharder/anno-mod-loader/docs/options.md

     ```

 !!! info "Only `default` is relevant for the actual mod loading process"
-    The rest is information for valid values and descriptions to be used by mod managers modifying the user values in `options.json`.
+    The rest is information for valid values and descriptions to be used by mod managers modifying the user values in `active-options.jsonc`.